langgenius/dify-sandbox/FAQ.md

-Here's the translated FAQ document in English, formatted in markdown for better readability:

----

 ## FAQ

 ### 1. Why does my Python code throw an exception like "xxx.so: cannot open shared object file: No such file or directory"?